FTC-23511/docs/src/odometry/OdometryTesting.md

 - Testing Specifications:

     1. [Straight Test](./StraightTest.md):
-        - Moving in every 30° direction from 0° to 330° back and forth a distance of 2 Tiles (48 inches) in a straight line
+        - Moves in every 30° direction from 0° to 330° back and forth a distance of 2 Tiles (48 inches) in a straight line
         - At the end, the change in position for each odometry wheel is returned
         - There is no turning
         - This will all be executed with `.strafeTo(new Vector2d(x, y))`, not `.lineToX(x)` or `.lineToY(y)`